You Know You Love Each Other, but the Connection has Changed

 How to Re-Ignite Passion in Your Relationship

-Couples counseling is another viable option because a trained third party can help mediate and provide objective feedback that both partners can receive without judgment.
+Couples coaching is another viable option because a trained third party can help mediate and provide objective feedback that both partners can receive without judgment.

-However, for many couples, the issues can simply be addressed with new tools and coaching in a workshop setting without the need for private, perhaps long-term therapy.
+However, for many couples, the issues can simply be addressed with new tools and coaching in a workshop setting without the need for private, perhaps long-term coaching.

 Whatever the right choice for you and your partner, re-igniting passion must begin by addressing any of the passion killers above that the two of you have allowed to pollute your relationship environment.

 Before you can make progress to restore intimacy and passion, there is one key requisite.
 If you don’t address this, then all the rest of the steps will probably be fruitless.
 Namely, you must consciously choose to put your heart first when dealing with your lover and let your ego take the back seat.

 Because the more you favor your need to be right, the less chance you have of ever succeeding in a love relationship-let alone a romantic, passionate relationship.
 I’m not saying this will be easy, since we all have egos, and we are not going to get rid of them in this lifetime.
 However, your willingness to lead with your heart, to be open, and to declare that love and passion are your top priority will go a long way to ensuring that it actually happens.